ZapoVerde/RoboSmith/docs/architecture/RoboSmith_spec.md

 - **Mandate B: Context is Surgically Precise and Sourced from a Code Analysis Engine.**
   - The principle of "No unnecessary context, but all the necessary context" MUST be implemented via the integration of a **Programmable Context Partitioner**, a high-performance, polyglot, compiled binary named `roberto-mcp`.
-  - This tool runs as a **code analysis server engine**, which is queried by a dedicated `ContextPartitionerService` within the extension.
-The service uses a "One-Shot with Persistent Cache" model to request specific, structured information about the codebase (e.g., file outlines, symbol references, semantic search results).
+  - This tool runs as a **code analysis server engine**.
+The architecture uses an **"On-Demand Server-per-Worktree"** model: a dedicated server instance is spun up for each *active* workflow, providing high-speed, cached results.
   - The workflow manifest (`workflows.json`) will specify which named "slice" of context is required for each step.
 This is translated into a specific `r-mcp` tool call (e.g., `get_file_outline`, `code_search`) by the Orchestrator, ensuring each worker receives the minimal, purpose-built context it needs.

 - **Mandate C: The User's Role is "Management by Exception."**